Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Loretta Frank entered Maryknoll on December 30, 1956 from the Parish of St. Pius at Scheffield, North Dakota.
+Sister Loretta Frank entered Maryknoll on December 30th, 1956 from the Parish of St. Pius in Sheffield, North Dakota.

-Sister Loretta received her first foreign assignment in 1963 to Japan where studied the language and taught English until 1965.
-From 1965 – 1970, Sister Loretta did parish work and taught English in Tsu, Hikone and Muroran.
+She received her first foreign assignment in 1963 to Japan where she studied the language and taught English until 1965.
+From 1965 – 1970, Sister Loretta did parish work and taught English in Tzu, Hikone and Muroran.
 She then went to Tokyo, where she earned a B.A. in Far East Asian Studies and an M.A. in the same field, this time with a specialization in sociology.

-Sister Loretta returned to the Maryknoll Sisters Center in 2008.
-These days, Sister Loretta Frank’s service with Maryknoll Sisters involves working in Congregational Services, where she assists its Rogers Community Sisters and their coordinators, but her beloved Japan, from which she learned so much over her more than 40 years of service there, is never far from her heart and prayers.
+Sister Loretta returned to the Maryknoll Sisters Center, NY in 2008.
+At present Sister Loretta Frank’s service with Maryknoll Sisters involves working in Congregational Services, where she assists its Rogers Community Sisters and their coordinators, but her beloved Japan, from which she learned so much over her more than 40 years of service is never far from her heart and prayers.